DavideDeFeudis/fbw17-lots/projects/README.md

     - Frontend
         - Provide a UI which lists all of your products.
         - Pick images for your products from a free image source: pixabay, unsplash, etc
-        - Idealy your product information comes from the backend.
+        - Ideally your product information comes from the backend.
 Fetch it via fetch() from the backend
         - For each product: Provide a buy button
         - On “buy Product” click: Call the route product/add
         - Store the returned session ID in a cookie => research how to do that with JavaScript